noopta/financial_assistant_gpt/README.md

 # Financial Assitant GPT

-Lol wouldn't YOU like to know how to run this project weather boy
+Images and instructions to run this project to be added soon.